-- 3.1.1 The focus of population and employment growth will continue to be the communities of Keswick and Sutton/Jackson's Point.
-Additional but limited population and employment growth will be accommodated in Pefferlaw, the Hamlets and in the Lakeshore Areas.
-The remainder of the Town will continue to be rural in character and is not proposed to accommodate significant growth. - 3.1.2 The Keswick, Keswick Business Park, Sutton/Jackson's Point and Pefferlaw Secondary Plans will establish more detailed policies related to the distribution of housing and employment uses, along with policies that provide for an orderly and efficient phasing of development. - 3.1.3 Growth shall be managed in a manner that preserves the current character of the Lakeshore Residential, Serviced Lakeshore Residential and Hamlet Areas. - 3.1.4 Council will consider recommending a reduction in the current boundary of the Pefferlaw Secondary Plan Area during the Province's review of the Greenbelt Plan. - 3.1.5 The population and employment forecasts in Tables 1 and 2 will be used as the basis for land use planning, as well as for other decision making related to such matters as hard and soft services delivery.
-The numerical figures identified in the tables below are intended to be considered targets and shall be used with the recognition that some flexibility in the timing and rate of growth may vary over time.
+- 3.1.5 Growth shall be managed in a manner that preserves the current existing low density residential character of the Lakeshore Residential, Serviced Lakeshore Residential and Hamlet Areas. - 3.1.6 Council will consider recommending a reduction in the current boundary of the Pefferlaw Secondary Plan Area during the Province's review of the Greenbelt Plan. - 3.1.6 The population and employment forecasts in Sections 3.1.7 and 3.1.8 (Tables 1 and 2 respectively) Tables 1 and 2 will be used as the basis for land use planning, as well as for other decision making related to such matters as hard and soft services delivery.
+The numerical figures identified in the tables below are intended to be considered targets and shall be used with the recognition that some flexibility in there are many factors that influence the pace of growth and, therefore, the timing and rate of growth may vary over time.